mjl-/mox/README.md

 make changes, e.g. add/remove/modify domains/accounts/addresses.

 Mox does not have a webmail yet, so there are no screenshots of actual email.

+## Won't the big email providers block my email?

+It is a common misconception that it is impossible to run your own email server nowadays.
+The claim is that the handful big email providers will simply block your email.
+However, you can run your own email server just fine, and your email will be accepted, provided you are doing it right.

+If your email is rejected, it is often because your IP address has a bad email sending reputation.
+Email servers often use IP blocklists to reject email networks with a bad email sending reputation.
+These blocklists often work at the level of whole network ranges.
+So if you try to run an email server from a hosting provider with a bad reputation (which happens if they don't monitor their network or don't act on abuse/spam reports), your IP too will have a bad reputation and other mail servers (both large and small) may reject messages coming from you.
+During the quickstart, mox checks if your IPs are on a few often-used blocklists.
+It's typically not a good idea to host an email server on the cheapest or largest cloud providers: They often don't spend the resources necessary for a good reputation, or they simply block all outgoing SMTP traffic.
+It's better to look for a technically-focused local provider.

+After you get past the IP blocklist checks, email servers use many more signals to determine if your email message could be spam and should be rejected.
+Mox helps you set up a system that doesn't trigger most of the technical signals (e.g. with SPF/DKIM/DMARC).
+But there are more signals, for example: Sending to a mail server or address for the first time.
+Sending from a newly registered domain.
+Sending messages with content that resembles known spam messages.

+Should your email be rejected, you will typically get an error message that explains why.
+In the case of big email providers the error message often has instructions on how to prove to them you are a legimate sender.